 Post-operative pain can be assessed subjectively and objectively:

-- Historically, pain has been graded on a severity from 1 to 10.
-This method is often problematic as it requires the patient to quantify their pain into a number, and the doctor is then required to interpret that into an appropriate analgesia regime.
+- Historically, pain has been graded on a severity from 1 to 10*, however this method is often problematic as it requires the patient to quantify their pain into a number and the doctor to then interpret that into an appropriate analgesia regime

 Consequences of Poor Pain Control

-- Patients in pain following abdominal surgery will not breathe as deeply as they normally would – resulting in inadequate ventilation and and subsequent atelectasis.
-This puts the patient at an increased risk of developing hospital acquired pneumonia.
+As an example, patients in pain following abdominal surgery will not breathe as deeply as they normally would and may not be able to cough to clear secretions resulting in inadequate ventilation and subsequent atelectasis and hospital-acquired pneumonia

 WHO Analgesic Ladder

 The World Health Organisation Analgesic Ladder (Fig. 1) is the best-known method for approaching pain relief.
-It provides a strategy for titrating analgesia – starting with simple analgesics and working upwards to strong opoids.
+It provides a strategy for titrating analgesia, starting with simple analgesics and working upwards to strong opioids.
+After implementing a regime, the patient should always be reviewed shortly after to assess adequacy.

-Again assess the response after a couple of hours; if this is still inadequate move to the next step and prescribe morphine or other stronger opiates such as fentanyl.
-Consider alternatives to the oral route – such as topical, intravenous, or subcutaneous.
+Consider alternatives to the oral route, such as topical, intravenous, or subcutaneous.
 If this fails and sinister causes of pain have been ruled out, consider specialist help and/or a patient-controlled analgesia pump.
+Any neuropathic pain may respond better to alternative analgesics (see appendix), such as amitriptyline or gabapentin.

 Types of Analgesia